-Further information is available in the Perforce Server Administrator's Guide: Fundamentals.
+Further information is available in the Helix Versioning Engine Administrator Guide: Fundamentals.

 Managing tickets between services

 When linking servers, brokers, and proxies together, each service user must be a valid service user at the upstream link, and it must be able to authenticate with a valid login ticket.
 Follow these steps to set up service authentication: